ahsifer/goxdp/README.md

   -timeout uint
     	How long the IP address or the subnet will be blocked in seconds -master
-    	Destination host is a master or not
+    	Destination host is a master or not (default false) -protocol string
-  -protocol string
     	use http or https (Useful when the master service using HTTPS) (default "http") -validSSL
-    	Validate destination certificate when protocol parameter is true (Useful when the master service is using valid certificate)
+    	Validate destination certificate when protocol parameter is true (Useful when the master service is using valid certificate) (default false)
   -username string
     	Used for authentication purposes when contacting the master service -token string